Star Patrol Mission Master Pack

 Star Patrol Mission Master Pack is a 1981 role-playing game supplement published for Star Patrol by Terra Games Company.

 Contents

-Star Patrol Mission Master Pack includes three 8 1/2" x 11" cardstock reference sheets printed front and back primarily with the various combat tables from the game.
+Star Patrol Mission Master Pack includes three double-sided cardstock reference sheets displaying combat tables, as well as six each of character sheets, star chart sheets, small-hex sheets and square-grid mapping sheets, and a one-page adventure scenario.

 Publication history

 The Mission Master accessory was also included in the 1982 edition of Star Patrol published by Gamescience.

 Reception

 William A. Barton reviewed Star Patrol Mission Master Pack in The Space Gamer No. 49.
 Barton commented that "If you're a Star Patrol Mission Master [...] and the price doesn't deter you, you might still find the Mission Master Pack a useful purchase."